Einsums/Einsums/docs/sphinx/user/arguments.rst

 .. option:: --einsums:log-level <level>

     Set the level to see in the logger.
 Lower values provide more information.
+By default, it is set to 3 for the release build and 2 for the debug build.

     * 0: Tracing messages.
 Very verbose.
     * 1: Debugging messages.